 You can find more information on stringing your bow here.

-Well, that may seem true - if you want to quickly break apart your bow!
-The tension that results from the unnatural stringing may both damage the bow and the bow strings!
+Well, besides being a strange thing to do, the tension that results from the unnatural stringing may both damage the bow and the bow strings!

 Know When to Replace the Bow String